19 Jun

 Is War In Human DNA?

-Noting variations of culture, think how these may play out during alliances of war.
-And, what about human nature?
+Noting variations of culture above, think how culture plays out during alliances of war.
+And, what about human naturethe phenomena of the physical world collectively, including plants, animals, the landscape, and other features and products of the earth, as opposed to humans and or human creations?
 Is the “culture of war” in our DNA?
 “There is no scientific proof that war is ingrained in human nature, according to a Rutgers University-Newark study.”
-R. Brian Ferguson, professor of anthropology at Rutgers says, “People might fight and sometimes kill for personal reasons, but homicide is not war.”
+R. Brian Ferguson, professor of anthropologythe holistic study of humanity in its broadest context in all times and places, ancient and contemporary at Rutgers says, “People might fight and sometimes kill for personal reasons, but homicide is not war.”

 Homicide may not be war, but is it not sometimes the beginning of wars?
 Assassinations of leaders often precludes war.
-Let’s go back in time to our primate beginnings to shed some light on this dilemma.
-A recent mini-series documentary, Chimp Empire reveals some insight into war and peace among our closest primate relatives in the wild.
-In evolutionary language, chimpanzees and humans share 98.8 percent of their DNA.
+Let’s go back in time to our primatea mammal of the order of Primates, which includes the anthropoids and prosimians, characterized by refined development of the hands and feet, a shortened snout, and a large brain; typically having flexible hands and feet with opposable first digits (thumbs), good eyesight, and in the higher apes, a highly developed brain; includes lemurs, lorises, monkeys, apes, and humankind beginnings to shed some light on this dilemma.
+A recent mini-series documentary, Chimp Empirea very large political unit extending across many boundaries and dominated by one central power, which generally takes control of the economy, government, and culture throughout its territory reveals some insight into war and peace among our closest primate relatives in the wild.
+In evolutionary languagea system of symbols that allow people to communicate with each other, also the MOST symbolic way that culture is passed down, chimpanzees and humans share 98.8 percent of their DNA.

 The film follows two separate chimpanzee groups in the Ngogo rainforest in the Kibale National Park, Uganda, Africa.
-It took over a year to complete, with camera professionals, scientists, and other field workers.
+It took over a year to complete, with camera professionals, scientists, and other fielda place where on location research is conducted; also known as fieldwork, or participant observation on various sites workers.
 Within the chimps’ “culture” of the two separate groups studied, there are some interesting observations about their human-like tendencies.

 Note: On this site we define culture as simply “everyday life.”